Skyscanner/backpack-android/docs/compose/InsetBanner/README.md

 }
 ```

-Note: The Sponsored Banner is clickable/expandable if a body text is provided.
+Note: The Inset Banner is clickable/expandable if a body text is provided.